Tree Preservation Orders and Trees in Conservation Areas

 We will usually decide whether to make the temporary order permanent within this period.

-Protected trees must be replaced if removed without consent, or:
+Protected trees must be replaced if removed without consent, or iff a tree is dead or dangerous.

 The original TPO will apply to trees which replace ones that have been removed without consent.